vultisig/docs/voltix-token/usdvltx.md

 ### Value Accrual

 Vultisig is a buy-burn model.
-All affiliate and bridge fees accumulated from platform useage will buy and burn the asset.
+All affiliate, router and bridge fees accumulated from platform useage will buy and burn the asset.

 | Fee                       | Amount          |
 | ------------------------- | --------------- |